Tomica (toy line): Tomica Limited Vintage

-Special Character Cars
+Special character cars

 In the early years, Tomy produced cars with famous characters sitting on them, using the same castings from the regular Tomica line.
 The first of such was the Snoopy character cars from the 1970s.
 Tomy did not market and distribute these cars.
 Rather, they produced these for Aviva, who sold the toy under the Aviva brand name.
 In the early 1980s Tomy produced models with Muppet characters.
 Also in the 1980s, Tomy started producing vehicles with Disney characters under the Putica Disney series name.
 This popular series was made until the late 1990s and was also re-issued in the original style boxes sometime during the 2000s.

 Circa 1990s, when Tomy created a cartoon called "Tomica Rescue", it started another series using regular Tomica models and some Matchbox models with some add-ons such as cannons, armors and water hoses.
 In 1996, a series specially designed for the Japanese comic or cartoon "Bakuso Kyodai Let's & Go !!" (爆走兄弟レッツ&ゴー) was initiated.
-Then came the "Mach Go Go Go" ("マッハＧｏＧｏＧｏ", localized as "Speed Racer" in the West) series in 1998.
+Then came the "Mach Go Go Go" ("マッハGoGoGo", localized as "Speed Racer" in the West) series in 1998.
 In 2002 a series called Magnum Rescue was launched, and designed very much like today's Tomica Hyper Series.
 Unfortunately, due to safety issues, the Magnum Rescue Police Cruiser was recalled soon after its release.

 In 2005, to celebrate the 60th Anniversary of the renowned Thomas and Friends, Tomy started a Thomas the Tank Engine series.
 In recent years, Tomy has greatly expanded their specialized character Tomica series.
 Offerings include "Tomica Hyper Series", the Cars (Disney/Pixar animation) series, Pokémon, Ridge Racer, the Disney Motors series, Fast & Furious, and racing anime and manga, such as Initial D and Circuit no Ōkami.

-Rubber Problems

-Similar to many older rubber toys, Tomica has had various issues over the years regarding rubber parts becoming brittle and breaking into pieces.
-For example, this occurs with the rubber track on excavator and bulldozer models- the latter being attributed to aging (mostly on the 'made in Japan' ones).